ArtOfWP/wp-testing/readme.md

 ### Step 4

 Depending on your setup just enter *phpunit* or *vendor/bin/phpunit* in the terminal.
 To run just the unit tests you enter *phpunit --testsuite unit*

-## All tests are belong to you now